 How much do mechanical engineers earn?

 Like careers in many other engineering fields, mechanical engineers are well paid.
 Compared to other fields, mechanical engineers earn well above average throughout each stage of their careers.
-According to salary.com, the median starting salary for a Mechanical Engineer I in the United States is just under $63,000, with the top ten percent earning close to $75,000.
+According to the United States Department of Labor, the mean salary for a mechanical engineer is $100,820, with the top ten percent earning close to $151,260.

 The future of mechanical engineering